 Where is work currently taking place?

-The most recent phase of resurfacing stretches from Ferry Hill (Mile 72.5) to Big Slackwater (Mile 86.7).
-This phase of work begin in October 2021.
+The most recent phase of resurfacing stretches from mile 137.8 to 140.7.
+This phase of work is expected to begin Fall 2022.
 When work is active, visitors may see temporary horseback riding restrictions.
 Please read more on our Horseback Riding page.

 Why are we doing this work?

 Due to the proximity to the Potomac River and the constant threat of floods and washouts, the park wanted to develop methods of resurfacing that are historic, durable, and long lasting.

 The goal of the resurfacing project is threefold:

 The resurfacing techniques are not catered to one particular usage group, such as runners or bicyclists.
 Rather, the park is piloting a new resurfacing model to make the towpath as durable as possible for all park users.